Farm Tractor

 Basically, this transmission is just like a standard transmission but with a lever under the steering wheel allowing you to shift from forward to reverse without stepping on the clutch pedal.
 This helps you use the farm tractor more efficiently since there is no clutching to shuttle between forward and reverse.
 However, you still need to step on the clutch to shift gears.
 You must be careful not to confuse this with a synchronized shuttle, which still requires clutching.

-1. Lift Capacities and Front Loaders
+1. Farm Tractor Lift Capacities and Front Loaders

 First, lift capacity can be measured by several different means.
 There is lift capacity to full height, static lift capacity, pivot pin capacity, bucket centre capacity, lift arm capacity and 60 centimetres aft of lift arm capacity.